Bev7787/WOWSLocEditor/readme.md

 ==========UPDATE NOTES==========
+- v2.1
+	- Added search interface.
+Allows for searching of an ID by the localisation.
+	- The original global.mo file is no longer directly edited.
+The modified file is now located in res_mods.
 - v2.0
 	- Added Command Line Interface
 	- Added ability to interact with changes.txt within the program itself.